uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

   - very limited knowledge in NoSQL makes it hard to decide for a technology we do not know
   - use case seems better to fit of SQL (based on a very limited knowledge about NoSQL databases)
   - no obvious killer features provided by NoSQL which we want to use

-# Unresolved questions
-[unresolved]: #unresolved-questions

-- Q: Should we handle the scenario of multiple hierarchical hubs?
-  * Q1: Is this setup allowed and, if so, how is it handled by the existing APIs and features?
-    - A1: it is not forbidden, but the XMLRPC API forwarder will not work with such a setup.
-  * Q2: How do we handle and translate the server ids?
-     - A2a: We can internally remap all the ids in the hub database to make sure they are unique
-     - A2b: We need to keep track of the 'server path' to make sure the end-user is able to identify the client within the hierarchical network.
-     All is a bit messy.

-- Q: Is implementation in Java with Hibernate possible and fast enough for
-  * Q1: filling the report table in a single Server?
-    - A1: should work, we are just talking about query 1 DB and insert the Data into DB2
-  * Q2: to collect the data from multiple single Servers and insert them into the Hub DB?
-    - A2: this is more tricky.
-We will try and maybe look for ideas in the ISSv2 code.

-- Q: should we use the same tooling for the DB schema as we use for the main Uyuni Schema?
-  - A: yes, no reason for introducing something new and be different from what we already know.

-- Q: where and how to configure the connection parameters for the reporting database
-  * Q1: on a single Server ?
-    - A1: The R/W account should be in `/etc/rhn/rhn.conf` like the other DB account
-    - A1: additional accounts should be stored where they are needed.
-The single server only needs the R/W account.
-Users which want to connect a reporting tool to it, should remember it or store it in the account management of the reporting tool.
-  * Q2: on the Hub for every managed single Server?
-    - A2: As the Hub "manages" the single Servers, it should create an own Read-only account and store it in its DB under the system item.

-- Q: how to identify a Uyuni Server in the Hub database and distinguish it from a normal managed client?
-  - (?): current assumption in Hub is, that all systems are Uyuni Servers.